fannydai/Jotto.cloud/README.md

 [ ] Game page.
 "Computer guess" text should change color of text [ ] Game page.
 Color of button should be change to use the css of index page.
 [ ] Nav bar that [home,game,result,log out] - maybe use the one from my person website.
 I will give the css & code?

-### NOTES
-* comment out hashing password (sean)
-* change background (dark/neutral color) - sean
-* add navigation - jeffrey
-* home(logo) play results					log out
-* home page(about) & add how to play - jeffrey
-* change css of buttons - so it's all the same css - jeffrey
-* add arrows to show games - jeffrey
-*check to make sure that game is working - Joel
-	* Check win first round
-	* Check if user enters the same word twice
-	* Check for all upper/lower/mixed
-* After bot/winner wins, the results page should have the last word that was guessed